rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 let m = MyStruct();

-// Future convention for defining constructors impl MyStruct {
+// Potential future convention for defining constructors impl MyStruct {
   // Here, the staticness of the function is indicated by the lack of
   // an explicit self-type, another in-progress change.